- The key to using LinkedIn effectively is to create a detailed and engaging profile.

-LinkedIn is a popular social network for career development, but you don't have to wait until you enter the workforce to take advantage of this platform.
-College students can use LinkedIn to establish a professional online presence, which is important for securing career, internship, and volunteer opportunities while still in school.
+LinkedIn is a popular social network for career development, but you don't have to wait until you enter the workforce to start taking advantage of this platform.
+College students can use LinkedIn to establish a professional online presence, which is important for getting jobs, internships, and volunteer opportunities while still in school.

-LinkedIn boasts more than 600 million users across 200 countries.
-Launched in 2003, the site set out to connect workers and employers, but has evolved to offer services to recruiters, sales professionals, and educators.
+Currently, LinkedIn boasts more than 750 million users across over 200 countries.
+Launched in 2003, the networking site set out to connect workers and employers but has evolved to offer various services to recruiters, sales professionals, and educators.

-A LinkedIn account can help you establish a professional reputation by allowing you to display your credentials, post academic updates, and interact with industry experts and potential employers.
+A LinkedIn account can help you launch your professional reputation by allowing you to display your credentials, post academic updates, and interact with industry experts and potential employers.
 While basic access is free, premium subscriptions offer extra tools to help you land a job, grow a business, follow leads, and hire talent.
 LinkedIn Premium starts at $29.99 per month, and you can get a free one-month trial before purchasing.

 How to Create an Effective LinkedIn Profile

 College students may be most interested in the Premium Career package for $29.99 per month.
-LinkedIn Premium Career allows you to directly message recruiters, see how you compare to other applicants, see salary details on job postings, and see who has viewed your profile.
+LinkedIn Premium Career lets you directly message recruiters, compare yourself with other applicants, view salary details on job postings, and see who has viewed your profile.

 Choose a Professional Photo